Paul began learning Chinese at DLI in 1967. He spent an immersion in Taiwan 1984-1985 improving Mandarin listening, speaking, and reading.

 For most of my life, I have been using Chinese Mandarin almost as a second language.
 It has been fascinating and challenging for other Westerners and me to learn and use.
 This is because Mandarin is very different from Western Indo-European languages.
-What makes Chinese Mandarin challenging for Westerners is that it is a tonal language, and it employs character writing very foreign from the Latin alphabets which most Western languages use.
+What makes Chinese Mandarin challenging for Westerners is that it is a tonal language, and it employs character writing very foreign to the Latin alphabets that most Western languages use.
 The phonemes and grammar of Chinese Mandarin are also different from Western languages.

 What Is Chinese Mandarin?

 The Chinese Mandarin dialect has been popular for over 100 years; however, Chinese language writing has been around for 3,700 years since the Shan Dynasty ruled China.
 When I started learning Chinese Mandarin in 1967, I was immediately introduced to the five tones used in the spoken language.
 Tones are very important in Mandarin because they can tell us the meaning of words.
 Mandarin has five tones: the first, high-level; the second, rising; the third, first falling and then rising; the fourth, falling; and the fifth, a neutral tone.
 If we consider the word, "ma," it will have five different meanings according to the tone which is being used.
 To cite some examples, "ma" in the first tone means mother; "ma" in the second tone is hemp; "ma" using the third tone means horse; "ma" in the fourth tone is to scold, and "ma" with a neutral tone is used to make a question.